gammasoft71/Examples_wxWidgets/src/README.md

 ## [Book Controls](BookControls)

-* [AuiNotebook](WindowDocking/AuiNotebook/README.md) shows how to create a AuiNotebook widget with AuiNotebook.
 * [Choicebook](BookControls/Choicebook/README.md) shows how to create a Choicebook widget with wxChoiceBook.
 * [Listbook](BookControls/Listbook/README.md) shows how to create a Listbook widget with wxListBook.
 * [Notebook](BookControls/Notebook/README.md) shows how to create a Notebook widget with wxNoteBook.